Museum der Kulturen – Basel

 The Museum der Kulturen (Museum of Cultures) in Basel is one of the most important ethnographic museums in Europe.

-The museum’s origins date back to 1849, when the first ethnographic gallery in Basel, an one of the first in Europe, was opened to the public in the Museum der Stadt Basel.
+The museum’s origins date back to 1849, when the first ethnographic gallery in Basel, one of the first in Europe, was opened to the public in the Museum der Stadt Basel.
 Subsequently renamed Museum für Völkerkunde und Schweizerisches Museum für Volkskunde (Museum of Folklore and Swiss Folklore), the museum finally got its current name in 1996.

 Museum der Kulturen Basel, photo Roland Halbe